Wix, Squarespace, or Drupal? The Best CMS You Can Choose

 What Differentiates CMS Platforms and Choosing the Best For Your Business

-So how do you choose the “best CMS”?
-We prefer to instead ask, how do you know which CMS is the best for your brand?
+So how do you know which CMS is the best for your brand?

-This can be a hard question to answer–they all support the basics of publishing content to the web.
+This can be a tough question to answer.
+After all, they all support the basics of publishing content online.
 But because the feature sets between CMS platforms are nearly identical, finding the best CMS for your website isn’t about debating whether Joomla is better than CQ5.
-It’s about details like licensing, the developer community, adoption of the platform, and integrations – essentially, how complex your business requirements are.
+It’s about details like licensing, the developer community, adoption of the platform, and integrations—essentially, how complex your business requirements are.